Dairy Goat Spotlight: Alpine Goat

 In 2007 ADGA registered a total of 5,480 Alpines making them the second most popular breed in America.
 (There were 9,606 Nubians and 4,201 LaManchas registered with ADGA in 2007.)
 This was down from 8,343 registered in 1990, but Alpines continue be a breed of choice for many producers, from backyard hobbyists, to show enthusiasts, to commercial dairymen.
 The all time ADGA production record for an Alpine was set in 1982 by Donnie’s Pride Lois A177455P with 6,416 milk and 309/4.8 butterfat.
 This doe was bred by Donald Wallace, New York.
 In 2007 the ADGA Alpine milk production leader was Bethel MUR Rhapsody Ronda, owned and bred by Mark and Gwen Hostetler, Iowa.
 This doe produced 4,400 lbs. of milk in 297 days, with 102 lbs. butterfat.

-While Alpine does make excellent dairy producers, bucks make good meat animals and will often gain weight as fast as the meat breeds.
+While an Alpine goat does make an excellent dairy producer, bucks make good meat animals and will often gain weight as fast as the meat breeds.
 Alpine wethers also make excellent pack goats.
-They tend to be larger, stronger, and healthier than many other goat breeds.
+They tend to be larger, stronger, and healthier than many other goat breeds for milk.
 They train easily, bond with their keepers, and retain their guard dog like instinct out on the trail.
 An experienced Alpine Pack Goat can be amazingly trail wise.
 He will remember a trail he has been on and can lead the pack through snow and fog.
 Alpine Pack Goats thrive in most climates and they tolerate heat better than Saanens and Toggs.
-The beauty of Alpine colors make them appealing to the pack goat buyer.
+The beauty of Alpine goat colors make them appealing to the pack goat buyer.

 From the Author: Information for this article was excerpted from my book in progress “The History of Goats in America” If you have an interesting bit of goat history to contribute, please send to 2402 SW Water Street, Maysville Missouri 64469.
 816 449 2891 email@example.com